 You can enjoy many marine activities such as snorkelling, swimming, boating and fishing.

-Within the refuge zone (see map), you can take fish by hook and line and use a net that can be lawfully used by a recreational fisher, subject to other NSW fishing rules and regulations.
-Collecting invertebrates or marine vegetation, whether alive or dead, is prohibited within the refuge zone.
+Within the refuge zone (see map), you can take fish and invertebrates by hook and line or the lawful use of a recreational fishing net, such as hoop nets and lift nets, subject to other NSW fishing rules and regulations.
+All other fishing and collecting methods, and interfering with marine vegetation, whether alive or dead, is prohibited.

 Please report illegal or suspect fishing activities to your nearest Fisheries Office or use the Fishers Watch Phoneline on 1800 043 536.